delvtech/agent0/INSTALL.md

 ```

 An explanation of what the above steps do:

 - `pyenv install 3.10` You should now see the correct version when you run `pyenv versions`.
 - `pyenv local 3.10` This command creates a `.python-version` file in your current directory.
 If you have pyenv active in your environment, this file will automatically activate this version for you.
 - `python -m venv .venv` This will create a `.venv` folder in your repo directory that stores the local python build & packages.
 After this command you should be able to type which python and see that it points to an executable inside `.venv/`.
 - `python -m pip install --upgrade -e ".[with-dependencies]"` This installs elfpy locally such that the install updates automatically any time you change the source code.
 This also installs all dependencies defined in `pyproject.toml`.

+If you intend to work postgres then you'll also need to install
+pyscopg2

 ## Working with smart contracts (optional)